-- A. Trowelable Leveling and Patching Compound: Latex-modified, hydraulic-cement-based formulation approved by flooring manufacturer. - B. Adhesives: Water-resistant type recommended in writing by manufacturer for substrate and conditions indicated. - 1.
-Adhesives shall have a VOC content of 60g/L or less when calculated according to 40 CFR 59, Subpart D (EPA Method 24).
+- A. Trowelable Leveling and Patching Compounds: Latex-modified, portland cement based or blended hydraulic-cement-based formulation provided or approved by manufacturer for applications indicated. - B. Adhesives: Water-resistant type recommended by manufacturer to suit floor tile and substrate conditions indicated. - 1.
+Use adhesives that comply with the following limits for VOC content when calculated according to 40 CFR 59, Subpart D (EPA Method 24): - a.
+Rubber Floor Adhesives: Not more than 60 g/L. - C. Seamless-Installation Accessories: - 1.
+Chemical-Bonding Compound: Manufacturer's product for chemically bonding seams. - a.
+Use chemical-bonding compound that has a VOC content of 350 g/L or less when calculated according to 40 CFR 59, Subpart D (EPA Method 24). - D. Floor Polish: Provide protective liquid floor polish products as recommended by manufacturer.

-- A. Examine substrates, with Installer present, for compliance with requirements for installation tolerances, moisture content, and other conditions affecting performance of the Work. - Verify that finishes of substrates comply with tolerances and other requirements specified in other Sections and that substrates are free of cracks, ridges, depressions, scale, and foreign deposits that might interfere with adhesion of resilient products. - B. Proceed with installation only after unsatisfactory conditions have been corrected.
+- A. Examine substrates, with Installer present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the Work. - B. Verify that finishes of substrates comply with tolerances and other requirements specified in other Sections and that substrates are free of cracks, ridges, depressions, scale, and foreign deposits that might interfere with adhesion of floor tile. - C. Proceed with installation only after unsatisfactory conditions have been corrected.